-- Refine and resolve at least one finished artwork in a specific art form and document the materials, techniques and processes used in art making. - Plan and display at least one finished artwork in a specific art form, and present a critique. - Understand the presentation, conservation and care of artworks, including the conservation and care of their own artworks.
+- Refine and resolve at least one finished artwork in a specific art form and document the materials, techniques and processes used in art - Plan and display at least one finished artwork in a specific art form, and present a critique. - Understand the presentation, conservation and care of artworks, including the conservation and care of their own artworks.

-Unit 4 School-assessed Coursework: 5% Unit 3 & 4 School-assessed Task: 60% End of Year Examination: 30% conjunction with Unit 4 Outcomes 1 and 2 through a The student's level of performance in achieving Outcomes 1 and 2 in Unit 3 will be assessed in conjunction with Unit 4 Outcomes 1 and 2 through a School-assessed Task.
+Unit 4 School-assessed Coursework: 5% Unit 3 & 4 School-assessed Task: 60% End of Year Examination: 30%

+The student's level of performance in achieving Outcomes 1 and 2 in Unit 3 will be assessed in conjunction with Unit 4 Outcomes 1 and 2 through a School-assessed Task.

 Material Costs: A levy will be charged for this subject.
-The school will provide basic Art materials, however students will be responsible for sourcing any further specialist materials they require for final folio pieces.
+The school will provide basic Art materials; however, students will be responsible for sourcing any further specialist materials they require for final folio pieces.
 Students will need 2 A3 folders and a box of 100 plastic pockets.
 Visiting exhibitions are a mandatory part of the course and may require additional costs.